IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 ```

 `pred` serves the role as a shorthand for our chosen prediction method with an activation function.
-`replicate` takes a network and a number of times to copy it, and does just that.
+`replicate` takes a network and a number of times to copy it and does just that.
-`fittest` evaluates a number of networks on the same dataset, and uses our `accuracy` verb from earlier to pick the best one and return it.
+`fittest` evaluates a number of networks on the same dataset and uses our `accuracy` verb from earlier to pick the best one and return it.
 There is also an intricacy here in that it has to remove the added `X` values, which is what the `}.` does on the second line of `fittest`.
 Finally, `mutate` takes a network and adds a random amount of variation to every weight in it.